api3dao/old-api3-docs/docs/dapis/developers/README.md

 ### Testnets

-For testnets like polygon-testnet, developers can self-subscribe to use any dAPI.
-During the deployment flow of your smart contract that reads a data feed, add code that self-subscribes to the desired dAPI.
+For testnets like polygon-testnet, developers can _self-enable_ the use of any dAPI.
+During the deployment flow of your smart contract that reads a data feed, add code that self-enables the desired dAPI.
 The following scripts from the [Starter Project](./#starter-project) detail how this is done.
 Please be sure to explore the starter project in its entirety.

 - [allow-to-read-with-name.js](https://github.com/api3dao/data-feed-reader-example/blob/main/scripts/allow-to-read-with-name.js)
 - [allow-to-read-with-id.js](https://github.com/api3dao/data-feed-reader-example/blob/main/scripts/allow-to-read-with-id.js)